PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 Once we know which genes each transcription factor regulates, we can consolidate this information into a **transcription factor network**.
 The nodes in the network represent an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of protein *Y*.
 Any node can have an edge leading into it, but only a transcription factor can have an edge leaving it.

 The figure below shows a portion of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies.
 Even though *E. coli* is a bacterium, we will be able to draw powerful conclusions about gene regulation from its transcription factor network.
-The true network is much larger, consisting of thousands of genes and over 250 transcription factors, and we will need to analyze it computationally to draw these conclusions.
+The true network is much larger, consisting of thousands of genes and around 300 transcription factors[^tfNumber], and we will need to analyze it computationally to draw these conclusions.

 Note that the edges in the *E. coli* transcription factor network below are colored red or green.
 An edge connecting *X* to *Y* is colored green if *X* upregulates *Y*, and it is colored red if *X* downregulates *Y*.
 (Alternatively, we could label the edges with a "+" or "-".)